An American’s Guide to Preparing Thanksgiving in Paris

 Perhaps I took the “easy” part a little bit too much to heart, because I have varied from what they might prefer to cook for Thanksgiving… This is what I typically serve with our turkey – and where to buy the ingredients in France:

-- Green bean casserole with French’s Fried Onions.
-I recommend this delicious DIY green bean casserole recipe from Bon Appétit, with home-made béchamel sauce and sautéed mushrooms.
-Alternatively you could use the more basic recipe on the back of the French’s Fried Onion container, but it’s not as good as the DIY recipe linked above.
-French grocery stores sell green beans, milk and fried onions (in the seasoning aisle), but if you want to use the French’s brand product and Campbell’s cream of mushroom soup, you’ll need to visit one of the American stores listed below.
-(My grandmother loved to make the basic recipe from the French’s Fried Onion container, but my culinary chef dad was not a fan.
-The Bon Appétit recipe is a real winner, though!)
+- Green bean casserole – I recommend this delicious DIY green bean casserole recipe from Bon Appétit, with home-made béchamel sauce and sautéed mushrooms.
+It’s divine!
+Alternatively you could use the recipe on the back of the French’s Fried Onions container.
+French grocery stores sell green beans, milk and fried onions (in the seasoning aisle).
+If you want to use the French’s brand product and Campbell’s cream of mushroom soup, you’ll need to visit one of the American stores listed below.

 - Stuffing or Dressing – There are so many recipes for a baked stuffing, but I’m not a fan of how much work they take.
 My go-to is Stovetop Stuffing.
 It’s so easy to make and it’s sold at the American shops listed below.
-(Again, my culinary chef dad prefers to make his from scratch, but when I was a kid, I preferred Stovetop, so I still make that.
-There’s a family recipe I’ve been given that includes sausage, so I think I’ll try that next year.)
+So many people have suggested cornbread stuffing, which may persuade me to DIY the stuffing…

 - Cranberry Sauce – It turns out it’s rather easy to make homemade cranberry sauce.
 We tried this simple Bon Appétit roasted cranberry recipe and it was a big hit.
 It’s more tart and sweet than Ocean Spray jellied cranberry sauce, which is sold at the American shops listed below.
-I bought fresh cranberries at Thanksgiving in Paris, and I’ve heard you can also find them at some of the open markets, Picard (the frozen food store), at the organic (“bio”) stores, and Costco (in the suburbs).
-(Yet again, culinary chef dad is not a fan of the canned stuff!
-Also, several of the American women who I know in Paris swear by making this from scratch.)
+Fresh cranberries can be hard to find, but it’s possible!
+Here are the places to call and or visit: the Real McCoy (7th), the Grande Épicerie (7th), the Primeur Marais (4th), Costco (in the suburbs), some open-air markets, some organic (“bio”) stores, and some Monoprix (maybe only in the 16th arrondissement?).
+For canned cranberry sauce, check the list of American markets below.

 - Mashed potatoes – the French have delicious potatoes and markets will even tell you which ones are best for mashing.
 You’ll look for the word “purée” when browsing the potato options.
 This Bon Appétit mashed potato recipe with herb-infused butter and milk is very flavorful and easy to make.